-BEGINNING GUITAR
+GUITAR I

 This class will be one semester of guitar instruction beginning with the basics.
-Tuning, string names, a strong emphasis on reading music, and music theory will be covered in depth.
+Concepts include: getting started; basic music theory; tuning; string names; guitar chords; notes on each string; ensemble playing; individual playing.
 This class will look at some of the more prominent professional guitar players of the past and present.
 Students will be graded on tests of playing, written material, and short performances for the rest of the class.
-If time permits, students may get a chance to perform during a small recital near the end of the semester.
-Music is available for duets, trios, and quartets.
-Students will provide their own acoustic guitar.
+This class ends in a culmination of skills to show your peers.
+Students will be provided an acoustic guitar, or can use a personal acoustic guitar.